Sandi-hub/Framework_Food_Safety_Investigations/notes/Overview/Legend.md

-There is Entities and Relations. he entities are in squares while the relationships are visualized using directed arrows.The entities can be either
+There is Entities and Relations.
+The entities are in squares while the relationships are visualized using directed arrows.The entities can be either
 - <span style="background:#BAC8D3">given data</span>
 	- Describe if the data is always or only sometimes available
 	- when in the investigation process/ under which circumstances it becomes available